samhinz1/resielectrical/README.md

-# DY Electrical Website
+# VPower Electrical Website

-This is the official website for DY Electrical, built with Next.js and deployed on GitHub Pages.
+This is the official website for VPower Electrical, built with Next.js and deployed on GitHub Pages.

 ## Development